Welcome to St. Mary's, Tamerton Foliot, Plymouth, in the County of Devon and the Diocese of Exeter.

 Prayers For Use During The Coronavirus Outbreak

-Not everyone has access to online resources.
-So Church House Publishing (CHP) have produced a downloadable/printable selection of Prayers for use during the coronavirus outbreak.
+As not everyone has access to online resources, Church House Publishing (CHP) have produced a downloadable/printable selection of Prayers for use during the coronavirus outbreak.
 The booklet includes prayers for children, as well as a simple form of morning and night prayer designed for individuals and families to use at home.
 The files can be freely downloaded, e-mailed or printed by anyone via the Church of England website, with versions suited to sharing digitally or for printing at home.
 A link is on the right hand side of this page.